ellawipatene/COMP307_AssignmentOne/README.md

 # COMP307_A1
+This assignment covered the coding of the following algorithms: KNN, Decision Tree and Perceptron

 Please note that for all of the datasets to upload properly, they should be in the same folder as the python files.